tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Teaching and Sharing:**
  Explaining concepts to others deepens your own understanding and builds your professional reputation.

-## The Philosophy of Continuous Growth
+## The philosophy of continuous growth

 As you continue your React journey, remember that mastery is not a destination but a continuous process of growth and adaptation.
 The most successful React developers are those who: